 What Are Woodlice?

 Woodlice are small crustaceans with oval, segmented bodies.
-They feature a prominent shell-like exoskeleton and a pair of antennae.
-Typically grey in colour, woodlice measure 10-15mm in length.
+They have a prominent shell-like exoskeleton and a pair of antennae.
+Typically grey in colour, they measure 10–15mm in length.

 Woodlice Behaviour

-Understanding woodlice behaviour is crucial for effective identification and control.
-Here are some key aspects of their lifecycle and eating habits that are useful to know.
+Understanding woodlice behaviour helps with identification and control.
+Here are the key aspects of their lifecycle and eating habits worth knowing.

 Woodlice Lifecycle

-Woodlice undergo a simple lifecycle, comprising egg, juvenile, and adult life stages.
+Woodlice have a simple lifecycle, comprising egg, juvenile and adult stages.

-Eggs: Female woodlice carry fertilised eggs in a small pouch on the bottom of their bodies.
-The eggs hatch in the pouch and the small, white juveniles stay there until they are big enough to survive outside.
+Eggs: Female woodlice carry fertilised eggs in a small pouch on the underside of their bodies.
+The eggs hatch in the pouch, and the small, white juveniles stay there until they're big enough to survive outside.

 Juveniles: Juvenile woodlice resemble adults but are smaller and lighter in colour.
 They grow through a series of moults, shedding their exoskeletons as they increase in size.
-Each moult happens in two stages: firstly, the back half of the exoskeleton is shed, followed by the front a day or two later.
+Each moult happens in two stages: the back half of the exoskeleton is shed first, followed by the front a day or two later.

 Adults: Adult woodlice are grey and measure between 10 and 15mm long.
-They continue to moult throughout their lives, which lasts for up to three or four years.
-In ideal conditions, they reproduce rapidly, leading to larger populations.
-Their main predators include centipedes, frogs, toads, shrews, and spiders.
+They continue to moult throughout their lives, which can last up to three or four years.
+In ideal (damp) conditions they reproduce rapidly, leading to larger populations.
+Their main predators include centipedes, frogs, toads, shrews and spiders.

 What Do Woodlice Eat?